helpermethod/spring-boot-style-guide/README.md

 > Why?
 A class already exposes an interface: its public members.
 Adding an identical `interface` definition makes the code harder to navigate and violates [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
 >
 > What about testing?
 Earlier mocking frameworks were only capable of mocking interfaces.
-Recent frameworks like [Mockito](https://site.mockito.org/) will mock classes just fine.
+Recent frameworks like [Mockito](https://site.mockito.org/) can also mock classes.

 ```java
 // bad